kristindebra/CourseAssignments/README.md

     ## data:  nausea_new$Nausea_before and nausea_new$Nausea_after
     ## V = 26, p-value = 0.04983
     ## alternative hypothesis: true location shift is not equal to 0

+p-value = 0.04983, therefore we reject the null hypothesis.

+Therefore, we can conclude that the 5HT3 receptor blocker does reduce nausea in breast cancer patients receiving chemotherapy.